Sorting in Networks: Adversity and Structure: Introduction

 Our results on centrality relate to work within economics and network science.
-The only relevant economic research related to the relationship between type and centrality is \textcite{goeree_search_2009}.
+The only relevant economic research related to the relationship between type and centrality is \cite{goeree_search_2009}.
 They show in two examples a star network with a high value agent in center is efficient and Nash stable.
-Note their analysis is under one-way formation links and lacks a unique prediction.\footnote{Other star networks are also stable.
-Moreover, star networks where periphery agents pay for links may be strongly stable (for some parameters) due to absense in transfers of utility.} In their experiments the efficient network emerges more often and the frequency increases with repetitions.
-The work that relates most to sorting in degree is \textcite{currarini_economic_2009}.
-Note although degree sorting in their model comes from the composition of types while this paper relies only on preferences.
-There are non-economic models in statistical physics which predict sorting in degree, yet, these have no strategic considerations.
-The most prominent is preferential attachment, see \textcite{barabasi_emergence_1999}.\footnote{A drawback of preferential attachment is that including a parameter of attractiveness similar to value heterogeneity then there is negative degree assortativity, cf. \textcite{pastor-satorras_dynamical_2001}.
-In a related model \textcite{konig_assortative_2010} shows through simulation that when allowing for preferential attachment with local search (through friends) and capacity constraints (similar to our framework) then degree assortativity also emerges.} Note that an analogy to our pattern of degree sorting is found in \textcite{kremer_o-ring_1993} and \textcite{farrell_partnerships_1988} where more productive groups can sustain a larger scale of organizations.
+Note their analysis is under one-way formation of links (only one side accepts) and their examples are not generalized beyond those for few agents.
+In their experiments the efficient network emerges more often and the frequency increases with repetitions.

+The work that relates most to sorting in degree are \cite{currarini_economic_2009,currarini_simple_2016,iijima_social_nodate} which also model strategic agents, however, without externalities.
+One big difference is that degree sorting their models are different and all driven by composition of types rather than preferences/complementary which is the source in this setup.
+There are several non-economic models in statistical physics which predict sorting in degree, yet, these have no strategic considerations.
+The most prominent is preferential attachment, see \cite{barabasi_emergence_1999}.
+Note that an analogy to our pattern of degree sorting is found in \cite{kremer_o-ring_1993} and \cite{farrell_partnerships_1988} where more productive groups can sustain a larger scale of organizations.

 Our results on the limits of sorting indicate that an agent can amass so much network capital that the agent becomes the most central despite not being the best candidate.
 In these networks there is a failure of sorting and monotonic centrality.
-The work on network externalities in two-sided settings by \textcite{katz_network_1985} and \textcite{farrell_installed_1986} find an analogous pattern.
+The work on network externalities in two-sided settings by \cite{katz_network_1985} and \cite{farrell_installed_1986} find an analogous pattern.
 In their setups the source to inefficiency is that a suboptimal producer is supplying the consumers who cannot coordinate on choosing the better producer and get "locked-in".

 \paragraph{Paper organization} The rest of the paper is structured as follows: Section \ref{sec:model} introduces the model; Section \ref{sec:assort-talent} investigates sorting and its potential sub-optimality; Section \ref{sec:network:structure} analyzes the network structure implied by the model; Section \ref{sec:limits} rounds up the analysis by outlining the limits to sorting and network structure, and; Section \ref{sec:discussion} concludes in a discussion of assumptions.
 All proofs are found along in Appendix \ref{app:proofs}.